-The cultural heritage screening examined known National Historic Sites and archaeological sites for the Township of The North Shore and surrounding area using the Ontario Archaeological Sites Database (Ontario Ministry of Tourism and Culture, 2012).
-There are no registered National Historic Sites in the Township of The North Shore or surrounding area.
+The cultural heritage screening examined known National Historic Sites and archaeological sites for the City of Elliot Lake and surrounding area using the Ontario Archaeological Sites Database (Ontario Ministry of Tourism and Culture, 2012).
+There are no registered National Historic Sites in the City of Elliot Lake or the surrounding area.
 Locations of known archaeological sites are not shown in maps within this report to comply with Ministry of Tourism and Culture publication guidelines.

-The area surrounding the Township is home to the Mississauga #8 First Nation, the Serpent River #7 First Nation and the Sagamok Anishnawbek First Nation.
-Each of these groups is Anishinaabespeaking First Nations and is closely related to the Ojibwa.
+The area surrounding the City is home to the Mississauga #8 First Nation, the Serpent River #7 First Nation and the Sagamok Anishnawbek First Nation.
+Each of these groups is Anishinaabe-speaking First Nations and is closely related to the Ojibwa.
 These First Nations have inhabited the north shore of Lake Huron for hundreds of years.

-There are no known archaeological sites within the Township of The North Shore.
-There are, however, 17 known archaeological sites in the area surrounding the Township of The North Shore.
-There are three sites associated with the Serpent River Reserve and seven sites associated with the Mississauga #8 Reserve.
-Two of the archaeological sites are at the edge of the Matinenda Provincial Park and one of the sites is at the edge of the Mississagi Provincial Park.
-One site is on the Little White River and three sites are within the City of Elliot Lake.
-Each of these archaeological sites is isolated and occupies a very small area.
-The potential for archaeological and historical sites in the Township of The North Shore and surrounding area is considered to be high given the sites already documented, and the length of time the north shore of Lake Huron has been inhabited by First Nation communities.
+There are three archaeological sites within the City of Elliot Lake and 14 additional sites in the area surrounding the City.
+All of these archaeological sites are isolated and occupy a very small area.
+There are three sites associated with the Serpent River #7 Reserve and seven sites associated with the Mississauga #8 Reserve.
+Two of the archaeological sites are at the edge of the Matinenda Provincial Park, one of the sites is at the edge of the Mississagi Provincial Park and one site is on the Little White River.
+The potential for archaeological and historical sites in the City of Elliot Lake and surrounding area is considered to be high given the sites already documented, and the length of time the north shore of Lake Huron has been inhabited by First Nation communities.